 Since being appointed as Deputy Head in 2011, I have been the staff Governor of the school.
 I am currently a member of the teaching and learning committee which is a role I thoroughly enjoy.

 My name is Lucy German and I am a parent governor.
 I have two boys, one in Year Three and one in Year Six in the Junior School.
 I hope that both my experience within the HR field and as a Mum will help keep Southbourne Infants a successful and enjoyable place to be.

 I have recently moved back to the area from London and am excited to be living by the sea again!
-I have a daughter in Year 1 and a son at a local nursery.
+I have a daughter in the Juniors and a son at a local nursery.
 I work full time as an in-house Employment Lawyer for a global recruitment business, and hope that my legal experience and background in HR will be of benefit to the Governing Body, particularly the Resources and Staffing Committees of which I am a member.

 My name is Lucy Carver.
 I am a Co-opted governor.
 My career was in Marketing before I had my two children, the eldest of which started Reception in 2017.I believe that every single child deserves the best from their school in order to nurture their talent and reach their full potential -whilst being happy and confident.
 My aim is to use my skills and experience to help achieve this for our children at Southbourne Infants.